anutator/blog/docs/Telecom/Cisco/ccie-notes.md

 - In MST the port does not become root-inconsistent, but is forced to become a designated port.
 - Not VLAN-aware, enabled for all VLANs present on the port.
 Cannot be enabled globally.
-- Do not enable the root guard on interfaces to be used by the UplinkFast feature. o Backup (blocking) ports will go to root-inconsistent state instead of forwarding state.
+- Do not enable the root guard on interfaces to be used by the UplinkFast feature.
+  - Backup (blocking) ports will go to root-inconsistent state instead of forwarding state.

 ```
 int fa0/0
  spanning tree guard root
 ```

 ## UDLD
 **Unidirectional Link Detection (UDLD)**
 - Exchanges protocol packets that contains the device + port ID and neighbor device + port ID.
 - If device does not see its own ID echoed back it considers the link unidirectional.